Alxead/Adversarial-Data-Encryption/README.md

 To encrypt the original CIFAR-10, simply run:

 ```
-python encrypt.py --orig-data ./data/cifar10 --enc-data ./data --resume-path
+python encrypt.py --orig-data ./data/cifar10 --enc-data ./data \
-./logs/checkpoints/dir/resnet50/checkpoint.pt.best --enc-method basic
+--resume-path ./logs/checkpoints/dir/resnet50/checkpoint.pt.best --enc-method basic
 ```

 Use `--orig-data` to specify the directory where original CIFAR-10 is saved.
 Use `--enc-data` to specify the directory where encrypted CIFAR-10 will be saved.
 Resume the base classifier from `--resume-path` and use option `--enc-method` to specify the encryption method.
 We provide four encrytion methods: `basic`, `mixup`, `horiz`, `mixandcat`.
+Encrypted data will be named with a suffix of encryption method.
 The other parameters of the encryption process are set to the values used in our paper by default.
 If you want to change them, you can check `encrypt.py` for more details.

 ### 3. Validate Encryption method

-To verify if our encryption method is useful
+To verify if the encryption method is useful, you sholud train a model using the encrypted data, and then observe its performance on the original test set and the encrypted test set.
+You can do this through the following command:

 ```
-python train.py --orig-data ./data/cifar10 --enc-img ./data/train_image --enc-label ./data/train_label --work-path ./experiments/cifar10/preresnet110
+python train.py --work-path ./experiments/cifar10/preresnet110
 ```

-?????
+This code train a PreResNet-110 using the encrypted data.
+Note that before training, first fill in the path of the encrypted data and original data in `config.yaml`.
+We use yaml file `config.yaml` to save all the parameters during training, check files in `./experimets` for more details.

+At the beginning of training, you will see that the accuracy of the encrypted test set is similar to that of the original test set, but as the training progresses, the accuracy on the original test set will become extremely low.

 ## Citation